gmac/federation-to-stitching-sdl/README.md

 # Federation SDL to Stitching SDL

 This utility converts an [Apollo Federation SDL](https://www.apollographql.com/docs/federation/federation-spec/) string into a [Schema Stitching SDL](https://www.graphql-tools.com/docs/stitch-directives-sdl/) string.
 Schema Stitching supports freeform service bindings that may integrate with any GraphQL query, including the `_entities` query setup by [Federation services](https://github.com/apollographql/federation).
-That means any Federation SDL may be converted and plugged into a Schema Stitching gateway.
-For example...
+That means any Federation SDL may be converted to a Stitching SDL and added to a stitched gateway...

-**Federation SDL**
+**Federation SDL:**

 ```graphql
 type Widget @key(fields: 'id') {